velartrill/velartrill.github.io/orig/kestrel.md

 I glance at Soshten, whose expression makes me think of a kicked _pien şai_.
 "Yeah."
 I take her hand and squeeze it, and she brightens up a bit.
 "Can Soshi-- um, Comrade Soshten accompany us?"

 "Please."
 Nishuin seems completely unruffled by the assault.
-We follow her out into the hallway.
-Wherever she's going, she's in a hurry; keeping up is even more difficult than last time.
+We follow her out into the hallway, Soshten only bothering to pull on a light cardigan as a concession to decency -- or perhaps temperature.
+Wherever my liaison is going, she's in a hurry; keeping up is even more difficult than before.

 "I'm… sorry about that," Soshten murmurs to us both.
 "It seems like I… I misunderstood something."

-"Think nothing of it."
+"Think nothing of it.
+Your action was proper."
 Nishuin squeezes her arm gently.
 "Ambassador, you must understand: among our people, the… place in which a citizen customarily sleeps, I suppose, is inviolate.
-To cross the threshold without vocal acquiescence -- usually by a specific set phrase -- is not merely violation but assault, an act of violence against the person."
+To cross the threshold without vocal acquiescence -- usually by a specific set phrase -- is not merely violation but assault, an act of violence against the person.
+Whether or not she is present."

 Soshten nods silently.

-"I know this is not so in your culture.
-I interpreted your response as implicit permission for me to draw near.
+"I know this is not so in your culture, and I interpreted your response as implicit permission for me to draw near."
+She hesitates, and glances uncertainly at me.
+I nod reassuringly.

+ "Correctly so."

+She looks relieved, and continues.
+"The role of liaison is unique in that we are not merely permitted, but required to transgress against strictures that bind any well-raised citizen more strongly than steel, and without flinching or otherwise showing disrespect to the alien cultures we are dispatched to.
+Learning to do so is the hardest part of the training, and even the most experienced of us struggle with it.
 I… was not expecting you to be accompanied by another of the People, and I was not in the right mindframe for dealing with complex cross-culture interactions.
 A function of surprise and fatigue."

 "So you do get tired, huh."